hwstar/ESP8266-MQTT-io-node/README.md

 **esp_8266_MQTT_io_node**
 ==========
 This is an implementation of an MQTT Relay Node which runs natively on an ESP8266 ESP-03 module or other variant with enough free GPIO's.
+Additionally, a hardware design is now available using the ESP12 ESP8266 module.
+Please refer to my esp12-appliance-mod project.

 Code is compiled using the toolchain referenced below.

 **Features:**